visit sniclinic dot com here

 Site licensing ensures that facilities involved in the production or importation of Natural Health Products (NHPs) comply with strict regulatory standards, including proper sanitation and the use of suitable equipment.
 Manufacturers, packagers, labellers, and importers of NHPs for sale must hold a valid site licence issued by the Natural and Non-prescription Health Products Directorate (NNHPD).
 This licence authorizes the licensee to perform the specific activities listed on the licence.

 Product licensing is a crucial step, requiring that each NHP undergoes a thorough review by the Natural Health Products Directorate (NHPD).
 Health Canada evaluates the product’s safety, efficacy, and quality before approval.
-For example, a manufacturer of fish oil supplements must have strict measures to prevent contamination, following Good Manufacturing Practices (GMPs) for every step of production, from raw materials to final packaging.
+For example, a manufacturer of fish oil supplements must have strict measures to prevent contamination, following GMPs for every step of production, from raw materials to final packaging.

 Proper labelling ensures that consumers have clear and accurate product information, including health claims, dosage instructions, and any potential risks.
 Labels must align with Health Canada’s guidelines, and NHPs can only make claims that have been approved through the product licensing process.
 Labelling in Canada must meet bilingual requirements, with information provided in both English and French.
 Compliant labelling is essential to ensure consumer transparency and build trust.
 Adhering to all labelling standards and requirements should be a top priority when preparing products for the Canadian market, as it plays a crucial role in regulatory compliance and consumer confidence.